 Your benefits from a Swabian Instruments Time Tagger

 You are ready to scale up

 Swabian Instruments’ Time Tagger Ultra Series enables you to synchronize up to 8 units, each with 18 channels, to process signals from up to 144 single-photon detectors.
 Hardware-based conditional filter allows reducing data-rates by capturing only the detection events relevant to your measurement.
 Features provided by the Time Taggers’ software engine, include flexible delay tuning on each channel independently so that the sync signal and all detected events can be properly time adjusted for coincidence measurement.

 Automate your work – benefit from powerful native libraries in Matlab, Labview, Python, C#, C/C++

 Swabian Instruments’ programming libraries enable you to acquire data and perform analysis in your favorite programming language.
 Complex, multi-fold coincidence measurements can be performed on-the-fly and with ease using built-in virtual channels.
 When required, the software engine allows storing every detected event for data archival purpose or offline processing.

 Whether you are using SPADs or SNSPD, the flexible input stages of the Time Tagger Series allow you to interface all your detectors seamlessly while taking advantage of the highest rise time of your signals.
 The high time resolution ensures that you are ready for new low jitter detectors that will be available in the future.

 Implement your own novel research ideas

-Build upon a powerful software library which can be easily extended.
-You can rapidly implement your own research ideas.
-Researchers at the University of Oxford, for example, have implemented their own on-the-fly processing plug-in that runs with a single Time Tagger Ultra 18 and is capable to measure more than 500 higher order coincidence rates on-the-fly, that are generated by a linear optics quantum chip.
+Build upon a powerful software library that can be easily extended.
+You can rapidly implement your research ideas.
+Researchers at the University of Oxford, for example, have implemented their own on-the-fly processing plug-in that runs with a single Time Tagger Ultra 18 and is capable to measure more than 500 higher-order coincidence rates on-the-fly, that is generated by a linear optics quantum chip.